UTemp orientation: Assignment, attendance, and pay

 After your hire is complete, you may log into Workday and begin entering your hours worked.
 We encourage you to enter hours daily and save, rather than waiting until the deadline to add and submit all of the hours you worked.
 Whichever way you choose, you must complete and submit your time at the end of each pay period (the 15th and last day of the month), and your time must be approved by a Time & Absence Approver in the unit you are working in, for the hours to be paid appropriately.

 - Log into the Enter Time section of Workday.

 - Enter the hours worked for the pay period.

 - Include any notes that you wish to show your department using the Comment box feature.

 - Comments that are added and saved become a permanent record and are subject to public records requests.

 - After you submit your time, your approver will review your entries.
 If approved, your time will be processed for payment.
 If your approver send your time back for correction, you will need to make changes and resubmit it.

 UW online timesheet help

 - Error Messages: Error messages must be corrected before you can submit your time (e.g. entering more than 24 hours worked in a day).

 - Tutorials are available for employees.
 Visit the ISC for more information.

 Note: It is the responsibility of the employee to make sure their time is entered and submitted on time.
 If your time is sent back for correction, it will not be paid until submitted and approved by the department.
 Late submissions will not be processed until the following pay period.
 See the payroll schedule for cutoff dates and times.

 Temporary employees are paid on an hourly basis.
 We offer competitive pay that varies depending on the nature of the work being performed.
-Paycheck deductions are made for Social Security, Medical Aid (workers compensation insurance) and federal income tax.
+Paycheck deductions are made for Social Security, Medical Aid (workers compensation insurance), paid family and medical leave, and federal income tax.
 Depending on enrollment, other deductions may be made for benefits, retirement, and/or union representation.